AndreiDimofte/DiscordBot/README.md

 # DiscordBot

-A modular Discord bot built in Python using the `discord.py` library, created for learning, experimentation, and personal use.
+A modular Discord application built in Python using the `discord.py` library, created for learning, experimentation, and personal use.
 The bot is not publicly available or intended for external deployment.

 ## Functionalities